thedynamiclinker/sudocode/zero/son-of-j/Son of J.md

+---

+Handbook. (noun)
+- Book of 𐤉.

+J. (Heb)
+- Historical defective spelling of the Author named 𐤉.

+---

 > I speak of a character who is no one,
 > Of a boy called a healer from birth.
 > And whose name was not written.